aspose-cells/Aspose.Cells-Doc-md/english/gocpp/developer-guide/calculate-formulas/implement-custom-calculation-engine-to-extend-the-default-calculation-engine-of-aspose-cells/_index.md

 ### **Programming Sample**

-{{< gist "aspose-cells-gists" "b414abd53259bbc47d2c3c0fe985395b" "Examples-GO-CPP-ImplementCustomCalculationEngineToExtendTheDefaultCalculationEngineOfAsposeCells.go" >}}
+{{< gist "aspose-cells-gists" "b414abd53259bbc47d2c3c0fe985395b" "Examples-Go-CPP-ImplementCustomCalculationEngineToExtendTheDefaultCalculationEngineOfAsposeCells.go" >}}
 ### **Result**

 Please check the console output of the above sample code, the value(date time) of A1 with custom engine should be one day later than the result without custom engine.